 Keen to further utilise my router I came up with a method of building a case using 3mm thick sections that I had cut out on the router.
 I came up with a simple design that consisted of a top section (which would hold another brass plate), middle sections which make up most of the clock and base sections which maintain the laminated look whilst allowing the bottom of the clock to be concealed inside and out of view! the electronics is provided by an Elite clock from PV Electronics.
 This provides direct drive for the Nixies as well as features of the larger Spectrum clocks like PIR activation which can help prolong tube life.
 I used National NL-821’s for this clock, quite a large digit in a relatively compact envelope.

 Again, I learnt a lot building this clock.
 One particular triumph was the move to using acrylic varnish which goes on well and dries quickly.
 I found it much easier to use than the traditional varnish that I used on the B-7971 Single Tube Clock design.
-I plan to scale this approach up for a future build of a Spectrum 568 from PV Electronics.
-Excited!
+I scaled this approach up for a build of a Spectrum 568 from PV Electronics.